TakanoTaiga/TaigasPortfolio/README.md

 code : coming soon

-This project is to fly paper airplanes from a robot.I am in charge of overall programming and circuit design.
+This project is to fly paper airplanes from a robot.
+I am in charge of overall programming and circuit design.

 [more info(Github)](https://github.com/TakanoTaiga/TaigasPortfolio/blob/main/2022NHKRobokon.md)